Lebanon Valley College: Mid-century and modern day (1948–present)

-Beginning in 1996 and building on the work of his predecessor, Dr. G. David Pollick's eight-year presidency ushered in a period of continued growth.
+Beginning in 1996 and building on the work of his predecessor, G. David Pollick's eight-year presidency ushered in a period of continued growth.
 There was a 40 percent increase in undergraduate enrollment with applications more than doubling.
 New undergraduate and graduate degree programs were added and there was a large increase in the number of first-year students who studied abroad.
 A major public relations focus to enhance the college's standing among peer institutions was followed by a major rebuilding and renovation effort on campus and the start of a $50 million campaign, Great Expectations.
 Pollick oversaw a growth plan that added athletic teams, more than a dozen new campus buildings and athletic facilities, and the college's signature Fasick Bridge.
 These additions almost tripled the usable space of the college, including five new facilities: the Marquette and Dellinger Residence Halls, the Allan W. Mund College Center, Sorrentino Gymnasium, and the Heilman Center.
 A revitalization of Clyde A. Lynch Memorial Hall and the Neidig-Garber Science Center also were begun during this period.

 Today, the campus consists of 40 buildings, including the recently renovated Clyde A. Lynch Memorial Hall, the Vernon and Doris Bishop Library (revitalized in 2016), the Heilman Center for communication sciences & disorders/speech-language pathology, and $20 million Jeanne and Edward H. Arnold Health Professions Pavilion (opened August 2018) for athletic training, exercise science, and physical therapy.
 Students received career advice from experts in the Edward and Lynn Breen Center for Graduate Success (launched programming in 2018) and study under the college's new general education curriculum, Constellation LVC (started in fall 2016).
 Students reside in one of 25 residence halls that include traditional single-sex and co-educational dormitories and apartment-style residences.
 Students may also reside in special interest houses upon proposal and approval of LVC administration.
 A small number of upperclassmen are allowed to live off-campus, and a significant portion of the student body are commuter students.
 Undergraduate enrollment is now over 1,900 students.

-The endowment of the college is seventy million dollars.
+The endowment of the institution is more than seventy-five million dollars (2023).

-Lost lore and traditions
+Lost lore and current traditions

-Many college traditions have disappeared and been forgotten, much to the chagrin of most alumni.
-At most colleges and universities, there seems to be a compulsion to make fools of the freshman students.
-Lebanon Valley College was no different in this regard, as most of the traditions existed for this very reason.

 May Day

 A festive tradition, this pageant was begun in 1912.
 Each year, a May Queen would be elected and would watch over the festival with her court.
 Typical May Day activities took place, including the expected May pole.
-This tradition seems to have persisted for 55 years until the late 1960s.
+This tradition persisted for 55 years until the late 1960s.